pR0Ps/PhotoFloat/README.md

 #### Build the web page.

-This simply runs all the javascript through Google Closure Compiler and all the CSS through YUI Compressor to minify and concatenate everything.
-Be sure you have java installed.
+This simply compresses the javascript and css.
+Be sure you have nodejs installed.

     $ cd web
+    $ npm install
-    $ make
+    $ npm run build

 #### Generate the albums: